neuro-team-femto/lab_manual/docs/running-a-study/run-an-online-study.md

 ### 1. Administrator Access:

-- To view individual or collective participant results, log in with administrator credentials.
+- To view individual or collective participant results, go to : https://neuro-xp.femto-st.fr/revcor/xp/prosavc/results
 - Use Username (Identifiant): "admin" and Password: "prosavc_admin".
 - Click "sign-in" to access the experiment's dashboard.